-Students are encouraged to contact the instructor about issues that are impacting your performance in the course.
-If you are having problems with the course content, personal problems that are interfering with your success in the course, or need assistance in any way, don't wait until late in the semester to establish contact with the instructor.
-The sooner we begin to address the problem, the more likely a satisfactory outcome can be achieved.
+Dr. Sollenberger will present all lectures and laboratories.
+Most laboratories will be presented in video form and are available on Canvas.
+Lectures were recorded in front of a face-to-face audience, and one day's video represents a full class period.
+Students are encouraged to contact the instructor about course-related issues or other matters of concern.
+If you are having problems with the course content, personal problems that are interfering with your success in the course, or need assistance in any way, don't wait until late in the semester to establish contact with the instructor about these issues.
+The sooner we begin to work at the problem, the more likely it is that a satisfactory outcome can be achieved.

 Lectures will focus on concepts in soil, plant, and animal sciences.
 Most management details for particular forage species will be provided in the laboratory portion of the class.
 Students are responsible for all material covered in lecture and laboratory sessions.
-There will be no make-up exams or quizzes without authorized justification of your absence from class.
-I do not provide extra credit options in this class.
+Exams and quizzes will be given on Canvas and are time limited.
+If you prefer to take lecture quizzes or exams via hard copy, I am willing to accommodate that if you are at a UF facility and can arrange to have the exam proctored by a main campus or REC faculty member, county extension faculty member, or other responsible party.